jaffee/aicli/README.md

 >
 ```

+## Usage

+Whatever you type into the prompt will be sent to the AI, unless it's a meta command.
+The meta commands are all prefixed with a backslash:

+- `\reset` Reset the conversation history to a blank slate.
+- `\messages` Print out the entirety of the current conversation.
+(After a reset, this is blank)
+- `\config` Prints out aicli's configuration.
+- `\file <filepath>` Send the path and contents of a file on your local filesystem to the AI.
+It will be prefixed with a short message explaining that you'll refer to the file later.
+The AI should just respond with something like "ok".

 ## Configuration

 Flags are below.
 Any flag can also be set as an environment variable, just make it all uppercase and replace dashes with underscores.